cogdog/ds106bank/README.md

 So in the ds106 site, there are types of things (Assignments) such as [Design Assignments](http://assignments.ds106.us/types/designassignments/), [Video Assignments](http://assignments.ds106.us/types/videoassignments/), etc. Each assignment has a crowdsource difficulty rating; any site visitor add their own vote.

-A specific assignment, for example, the [Six Word Memoir](http://assignments.ds106.us/assignments/six-word-memoir/)] has a linked example, an associated icon (if the example lives on flickr, YouTube, vimeo, or SoundlLoud the site automatically embeds a media player), and a description.
+A specific assignment, for example, the [Six Word Memoir](http://assignments.ds106.us/assignments/six-word-memoir/) has a linked example, an associated icon (if the example lives on flickr, YouTube, vimeo, or SoundCloud the site automatically embeds a media player), and a description.
 The site generates a unique pair of tags for each assignment.
 When a participant who has their blog registered at ds106, writes up their assignment with the tags, through RSS syndication the post gets attached as an example.

 The idea for a general version is a site where types of "things" are created by the site owner(essentially categories).
 They are displayed on a main index, which can bem but does not have to be, the entrance to your site: